mendicant-original/vectorize/README.md

       v.stroke
     end

-    # Draw a polygon and save as a PDF
+    # Draw a polygon, including a label and save as a PDF
      Vectorize.draw(
       :basename => "draw_polygon",
       :formats  => [:pdf],